synfinatic/alpacascope/README.md

 to be able to talk to the ASCOM Remote Server running on the same computer as the ASCOM driver connected to your telescope mount.

 #### My telescope mount has an Alpaca driver.
-Can I use that instead of going through ASCOM?
+Can I use that instead of going through ASCOM Remote?
 Yes!
 Over time I expect more telescope mounts to have native Alpaca support and not require using ASCOM and ASCOM Remote.